priyalpatel581/SQL/GL_Beats_Case_Study/GL_Beats_Case_Study.md

 # 🎵 GL Beats Case Study

 ## 📌 Business Context
 GL-Beats is a music-based startup that recently started selling music records online in multiple countries.
 The executives at GL-Beats want to conduct a performance review and need recommendations on:

 - Which **music genres** should be recommended to customers?
 - Which **artists** should be contracted within specific countries based on their popularity?

----

 ## 🎯 Objective
-As data analysts, our goal is to:
-- Explore the dataset using SQL queries
-- Answer management’s business questions
-- Provide actionable insights that support decision-making
+As data scientists, our objective is to explore the available data by writing basic SQL queries and becoming familiar with the dataset.
+Additionally, we aim to answer the key business questions posed by top management, providing insights that can drive strategic decision-making.